Agoric/documentation/main/getting-started/intro-zoe.md

 `AmountMath` is an [ERTP API object ](https://agoric.com/documentation/ertp/guide/amount-math.html) whose methods manipulate asset and payment `amounts`.
 Here, Alice is setting up the ability to use the Quatloos and Moola currencies.
 Note the the `amounts` are just descriptions of assets, and not the actual assets.
-The actual assets are contained in ERTP `'purses` and `payments`, not `amounts`.
+The actual assets are contained in ERTP `purses` and `payments`, not `amounts`.

-She then creates her proposal, using an object with `give`, `want`, and `exit` (optional) properties. `give` and `want` are objects with keywords as keys and amounts as values. `exit` is an `ExitRule` record specifying how/when a user can exit the contract.

-The `want` and `give` values in Alice's `proposal` are JavaScript records, objects with property names and values.
-The property names of these records are the keywords in the `keywordRecord` from when you created the contract instance.
-The values of the records are [ERTP amounts](https://agoric.com/documentation/ertp/guide/amounts.html) of how many of the asset the user either wants or is willing to give in exchange.
-The optional `exit` is an `ExitRule` record specifying how/when a user can exit the contract.

-In the above example, Alice wants at least 25 Moola, in exchange for giving at most 100 Quatloos, where she can exit the offer at any time just by asking, and get her assets back (or get her `want` value if the offer happened to be satisfied before then).
+She then creates her proposal, using a record with `give`, `want`, and `exit` (optional) properties. `give` and `want` are `KeywordAmount` records with keywords as keys and `amounts` as values. `exit` is an `ExitRule` record specifying how/when a user can exit the contract.
+In the above, Alice wants at least 25 Moola, in exchange for giving at most 100 Quatloos, where she can exit the offer at any time just by asking, and get her assets back (or get her `want` value if the offer happened to be satisfied before then).

 The `harden()` command is how we build a defensible API surface around an object by freezing all reachable properties.
 It’s similar,